 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number: Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.

-(Who did you speak to and what was the response)?

-What actions do you feel might resolve the problem at this stage?
+tworth CofE Primary School

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork!
+It so, please give details.

 Signature:

 Date:

 Official use only

 Date acknowledgement sent:

 By whom:

+Complaint referred to

 Complaint referred to:

 Date: